-Working with property sourcing agents is a great way to grow your portfolio quickly but, of course, you have to pay for their services.
-Today we look at the kind of deposits you might have to put down to secure a given deal; how much they are, at what stage in the process you might be expected to pay and at how secure they generally are across the industry.
+Working with property sourcing agents is a great way to grow your portfolio quickly but you have to pay for their services.
+Today we look at the kind of deposits will need to put down to secure a deal, at what stage in the process you might be expected to pay and at how secure they generally are across the industry.

 What Is A Property Sourcer?